Unsupervised Representation Learning with Minimax Distance Measures: Acknowledgment

 \section{Acknowledgment}

 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-Parts of this work have been done at Xerox Research.
+Parts of this work were accomplished at Xerox Research Centre Europe (XRCE).